 I am an historian of Puritanism and evangelicalism, with a particular interest in print culture.
-I was elected a Fellow of the Royal Historical Society (2004), and held posts in early modern literature and history in the University of Manchester and Trinity College Dublin, where I was elected a Fellow (2011), before taking up my current position at Queen's in January 2013, and acting as head of the School of History and Anthropology between 2015-16.
-My current administrative responsibility is as the Queen's director of the AHRC Northern Bridge PhD programme.
+I was elected a Fellow of the Royal Historical Society (2004), and held posts in early modern literature and history in the University of Manchester (2004-2007) and Trinity College Dublin (2000-2004, 2007-2012), where I was elected a Fellow (2011), before taking up my current position at Queen's (2013), and acting as head of the School of History and Anthropology (2015-16) and Queen's director of the AHRC Northern Bridge PhD programme (2017-2020).

 I serve as co-editor of the new open-access journal, Studies in Puritanism and Piety, and of two series of monographs and edited collections entitled 'Christianities in the trans-Atlantic world, 1550-1800' (Palgrave Macmillan) and 'Scottish religious cultures: Historical perspectives' (Edinburgh University Press).
 I also serve on the board of The Complete Works of Andrew Fuller (De Gruyter) and the Brethren Historical Review, as well as on the advisory board of the Scottish Literary Review.
 I directed the 'Radical Religion in the trans-Atlantic world, 1500-1800' project (funded by the Irish Research Council, 2012-13, and DCAL MAGUS, 2014-15), and have written on religious politics for outlets including History Today, The Irish Times, Books & Culture, The Conversation, The American Conservative and The American Interest, as well as for knowledge exchange organisations such as Foreign Policy Research Institute.
-I review books for newspapers including the Wall Street Journal.
+I review books for newspapers including the Wall Street Journal (examples here and here).
 I am the founding co-director, with Daniel Hill (University of Liverpool), of the Jonathan Edwards Centre (UK), an affiliate of the Jonathan Edwards Center at Yale University.
+I am a member of the advisory board of the Research Institute of Irish and Scottish Studies (RIISS) at the University of Aberdeen.
 I also host a regular religious history podcast on the New Books Network.

 - J. N. Darby and the birth of dispensationalism (in preparation).

-- The rise and fall of Christian Ireland (in preparation).
+- The rise and fall of Christian Ireland (Oxford University Press, 2021, forthcoming).

 - An introduction to John Owen (Crossway, 2020)